MUR4881/alx-low_level_programming/README.md

                     JOURNEYING INTO LOW LEVEL PROGRAMMING
-* A beutiful journey Indeed
+* A beautiful journey Indeed
+* Into Programming in low level